jina-ai/jina/README.md

 **🐣 System Engineering made Easy** - Jina offers an one-stop solution that frees you from handcrafting and gluing packages, libraries and database.
 With the most intuitive API and dashboard UI, building a cloud-native search system is just a minute thing.

-**🧩 Powerful Extensions, Simple Integration** - Want to integrate the latest AI model into Jina?
+**🧩 Powerful Extensions, Simple Integration** - New AI model into Jina?
 Simply write a Python script or build a Docker image.
 Plugging in new algorithms has never been that easy, as it should be.
 Checkout Jina Hub (beta) and find more extensions on different use-cases made by the community.

 Jina is an open-source project, actively maintained by a full-time, [venture-backed team](https://jina.ai).
 We are hiring AI engineers, full-stack developers, evangelists to make Jina *the* next neural search eco-system.